bptlab/ark_automate_local/README.md

 ## Setup

 - make sure you have node and robot framework installed on your machine
-- execute npm install -g
+- execute npm install

 ## Get started

-Start the application from any directory just by running **ark** in your command line
+Start the application in the current directory by running **ark** in your command line